 Recent student achievements include:

-Nathalie Attallah's film, Water on Sand has been selected to screen at the Beirut International Film Festival and Doxa Film Festival 2016.
+Nathalie Attallah's film, Water on Sand screened at the Beirut International Film Festival and Doxa Film Festival.

-Check out Marina Pyak’s recent work.
-First Notes is a documentary portrait of the Toronto-based musician, film composer, and producer David Diao Su.
-It recently screened as part of the TV Ontario Short Doc Contest.
+Check out Marina Pyak’s, First Notes.
+This documentary portrait of the Toronto-based musician, film composer, and producer David Diao Su screened as part of the TV Ontario Short Doc Contest.

 Ornella Sinigaglia co-produced and edited the film, Shepherds in the Cave.
-The production screened at the Royal Anthropological Institute- RAI Film Festival in Bristol, UK.
+The production screened at the Royal Anthropological Institute- RAI Film Festival in Bristol, UK and at Vancouver's Italian Film Festival.
 The documentary follows an international team of art restorers, archaeologists and volunteers as they begin work on the restoration of religious frescoes inside a network of ancient caves.

 Gavin Kennedy has completed short films for organizations as diverse as the Vancouver-based marine conservation organization, The Georgia Strait Alliance; Split Second Basketball Camp; and LANYAR Youth at Risk Foundation - a group which helps youth at risk develop mental and physical stamina through fitness.